dychdid/sparxHack/CONTRIBUTING.md

-# Contributing to Sintco Sparxmaths Solver
+# Contributing to SparxHack

-Thank you for considering contributing to the Sintco Sparxmaths Solver project!
+Thank you for considering contributing to the SparxHack project!
 We appreciate your interest in making our browser addon even better.
 This document outlines the guidelines for contributing to the project and provides information on how you can get involved.

 ## Table of Contents